andrews1022/vs-code-setup/README.md

 To update your VS Code settings, open the command palette by hitting `F1`, or `Ctrl + Shift + P` if you are on Windows, or `Cmd + Shift + P` if you are on Mac.

-Then select `Preferences: Open Settings (JSON)` from the dropdown menu.
+Next, select `Preferences: Open Settings (JSON)` from the dropdown menu.

-Now simply copy + paste the code from the included `settings.json` file into the `settings.json` file you just opened
+Now simply copy & paste the code from the included `settings.json` file into the `settings.json` file you just opened.